That-Dude/rc-backup/README.md

 # Runcloud.io rc-backup.sh script
-The state of this software is beta AKA works fine for me using RunCloud servers based on Ubuntu 20.04.2 LTS and the Litespeed stack.
+The state of this software is RC1.
+AKA works fine for me using RunCloud servers based on Ubuntu 20.04.2 LTS and the Litespeed stack.

 I have not tested it on any other runcloud server options - if you do please leave feedback.

+Note: My servers only have Wordpress (single not multi-site) and static sites to backup - I'm not backing up databases for other options like drupal etc.
+However, it would be trivial to include a full database dump from the whole server in the backup if you wanted to do that.

 ## Why I made this backup script
 The backup service provided by runcloud is excellent, except: